daveschudel/Fedora-KDE/hamradio.md

 <code>sudo dnf install blueman</code><br>

 It paired with the D74 with no problems on my Asus Zenbook, but wouldn't pair on an older desktop with one of those Bluetooth USB adapters.
-When it pairs It shows up as a cell phone.
+When it pairs it shows up as a cell phone.
 If you right-click on the D74 in Blueman's dialog there's an option to connect serial.
 Do that and you'll get the message on the D74 that it's established a Bluetooth connection.

 ## Setup Wine for WinLink